HowTo: Raspberry Pi – Mount drive in Linux

 1x Micro SD card 64GB Buy at Amazon

-Log in via SSH on the RaspberryPi
+Log in to the RaspberryPi via SSH

-To get started, you first need to log in to RasPi with SSH on Putty.
-How to do it is described in the article
+To start, you must first log in to the Rasp Pi with Putty via SSH.
+How to do this is in the article RaspberryPi - Control the RaspberryPi via SSH described.

-After entering your username and password you can start to enter the first commands.
+After entering your username and password you can enter the first commands.

-Show detected drives
+Show recognized drives

 By entering the command